bammooboo/nasa_photos_react/README.md

 The next thing on the agenda would be to complete the search funtionality and add 'previous/next' functionality to the image modal.

+If cloning, once cloned, run (npm install) to save the dependencies then run (npm start).

 ## create-react-app info